Simple to bake and full of whole grain flavor these cheddar rye muffins are ideal for any meal plan.

-Do tuck them into lunch boxes with some bits of veggies and meat leftover from dinner for a filling mid-day meal.
+Do tuck them into lunch boxes with some bits of veggies, fresh fruit, and meat leftover from dinner for a filling mid-day meal.

 Don’t have rye?
 Use whole wheat flour instead for a heartier muffin.
 Skip the whole grain and use more all-purpose flour instead.

-Aren’t a fan of caraway seeds.
-Skip them or add poppy seeds, sesame seeds, or even sunflower seed
+Aren’t a fan of caraway seeds?
+Skip them or add poppy seeds, sesame seeds, or even sunflower seed instead.

 - 1 Cup Unbleached, All-Purpose Flour

 - 1 Cup Dark Rye Flour

 - 1/4 Cup Salted Butter, melted